 The days of walking into a store, only to be greeted by a smiling sales rep are waning as shoppers flock to their computers and mobile devices to make their purchases.
 Left alone to navigate eCommerce sites, a strong search is key to keeping your clients engaged as they find what they need.
 Now we need turbolinks.

-With InstantSearch+, retailers have better control over what their clients are searching for.
+With Fast Simon, retailers have better control over what their clients are searching for.
 Turbolinks allows you to direct specific user search terms to content on your site, ensuring that your shoppers find what you want them to find.
 If you aren’t using Turbolinks yet, you should.

 Here are four of the most popular uses, but don’t limit yourself just to them!

 Some people veer straight to the sale rack.
 Or type “sale” into the search box.
 Many retailers group sale items and best sellers into a single page for easy shopping.
 Use a Turbolink to bring your thrifty shoppers to your sale rack or your fashionistas to the best sellers without wasting any additional time.

 Not all searches are aimed at a product.
 Often shoppers will look for information on a brand.
 If you have a page with information regarding a brand, create a Turbolink to push it to your custom site search results.

 3. Help Customers Find Non Product Pages

 We are constantly seeing how customers will use the search bar to find non product items like sizing charts or a site’s contact page.
 Often enough, putting a link to these pages in the header or footer just isn’t enough.
 Here’s where a user friendly site search can help your clients find the extra information they need before deciding to buy.